sparkflows/sparkflows-docs/docs/user-guide/pipeline-development/configure-yaml-and-variables.rst

 ==================================

 Sparkflows provides a node named ``addYamlConfiguration`` using which YAML configuration files and variables can be configured.
 These variables can be accessed in the pipeline nodes.
-Sparkflows Airflow DAG generator takes care of substituing the values of the variables.
+Sparkflows Airflow DAG generator takes care of substituting the values of the variables.

 YAML File Configuration
 ----------------------